USS Maine (1890): Propulsion

-Maine was the first U.S. capital ship to have its power plant given as high a priority as its fighting strength.
-Her machinery, built by the N. F. Palmer Jr. & Company's Quintard Iron Works of New York, was the first designed for a major ship under the direct supervision of Arctic explorer and soon-to-be commodore, George Wallace Melville.
+Maine was the first American capital ship for which its power plant was afforded as high a priority as was its fighting strength.
+Her machinery, built by the N. F. Palmer Jr. & Company's Quintard Iron Works of New York, was the first designed for a major ship under the direct supervision of Arctic explorer and future commodore George Wallace Melville.
 She had two inverted vertical triple-expansion steam engines, mounted in watertight compartments and separated by a fore-to-aft bulkhead, with a total designed output of 9293 ihp.
-Cylinder diameters were 35.5 in (high-pressure), 57 in (intermediate-pressure) and 88 in (low-pressure).
+Cylinder diameters were 35.5 in (high-pressure), 57 in (intermediate pressure) and 88 in (low-pressure).
 Stroke for all three pistons was 36 in.

 Melville mounted Maine's engines with the cylinders in vertical mode, a departure from conventional practice.
-Previous ships had had their engines mounted in horizontal mode, so that they would be completely protected below the waterline.
-Melville believed a ship's engines needed ample room to operate and that any exposed parts could be protected by an armored deck.
+Previous ships had had their engines mounted in horizontal mode so that they would be completely protected below the waterline.
+Melville believed that a ship's engines needed ample room to operate and that any exposed parts could be protected by an armored deck.
 He therefore opted for the greater efficiency, lower maintenance costs and higher speeds offered by the vertical mode.
-Also, the engines were constructed with the high-pressure cylinder aft and the low-pressure cylinder forward.
-This was done, according to the ship's chief engineer, A. W. Morley, so the low-pressure cylinder could be disconnected when the ship was under low power.
-This allowed the high and intermediate-power cylinders to be run together as a compound engine for economical running.
+The engines were constructed with the high-pressure cylinder aft and the low-pressure cylinder forward.
+According to the ship's chief engineer A. W. Morley, this was done so that the low-pressure cylinder could be disconnected when the ship was under low power.
+This allowed the high and intermediate-power cylinders to be run together as a compound engine for efficient running.

 Eight single-ended Scotch marine boilers provided steam to the engines at a working pressure of 135 psi at a temperature 364 °F. On trials, she reached a speed of 16.45 kn, failing to meet her contract speed of 17 kn.
 She carried a maximum load of 896 LT of coal in 20 bunkers, 10 on each side, which extended below the protective deck.
 Wing bunkers at each end of each fire room extended inboard to the front of the boilers.
 This was a very low capacity for a ship of Maine's rating, which limited her time at sea and her ability to run at flank speed, when coal consumption increased dramatically.
-Maine's overhanging main turrets also prevented coaling at sea, except in the calmest of waters; otherwise, the potential for damage to a collier, herself or both vessels was extremely great.
+Maine's overhanging main turrets also prevented coaling at sea, except in the calmest of waters; otherwise, the potential for damage to a collier, herself or both vessels was extreme.

 Maine also carried two small dynamos to power her searchlights and provide interior lighting.

-Maine was designed initially with a three-mast barque rig for auxiliary propulsion, in case of engine failure and to aid long-range cruising.
+Maine was designed initially with a three-mast barque rig for auxiliary propulsion in case of engine failure and to aid long-range cruising.
 This arrangement was limited to "two-thirds" of full sail power, determined by the ship's tonnage and immersed cross-section.
 The mizzen mast was removed in 1892, after the ship had been launched, but before her completion.
 Maine was completed with a two-mast military rig and the ship never spread any canvas.